(nirmatrelvir tablets; ritonavir tablets)

 ↑ itraconazole

-Refer to ketoconazole, isavuconazonium sulfate, and itraconazole product labels for further information.
+Refer to the ketoconazole, isavuconazonium sulfate, and itraconazole prescribing information for further information.

 ↑ nirmatrelvir/ritonavir